ljmartin/molrec/README.md

 The algorithms are then compared using a single time-split.

 The best-performing algorithm is then used for predicting either:
-* Ligands that are close-neighbours to an approved drug
+* New ligands, for a target of interest, that are close-neighbours to an approved drug
-* Ligands that are _not_ close-neighbours to a known ligand for a given target of interest.
+* New ligands, for a target of interest, that are _not_ close-neighbours known ligands (i.e. to discover new scaffold)

 To do:
 - [x] write readme - 16-12-19